Monday, 30 December 2013

 For us, anything that helps different cultures communicate and comprehend each other is generally a good thing.

-Thus, we do our best not to frown upon what at times seems like the bastardisation of English.
+Thus, we do our best not to frown upon what, at times, seems like the bastardisation of English.
 (It must be pointed out, though, that some non-native English speakers have a better understanding of the language than many native ones.)

 A Globish affair: Some 'minor' spelling mistakes on a Colombian TV production